jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ---
 ## Digital Accessibility: What it is, and why it matters

 In the broadest sense, digital accessibility means designing and developing digital products (websites, apps, documents, multimedia, etc.) so that people with a wide range of abilities and disabilities can use them effectively.
-It’s not just about “adding alt text to images” — it’s about ensuring content is perceivable, operable, understandable, and robust, so that people with visual, auditory, motor, cognitive, or neurological differences can access and interact with your content.
+It’s about ensuring content is perceivable, operable, understandable, and robust and we're not creating barriers that prevent people accessing and using content.

-In other words: if someone cannot see, hear, or use a mouse (or has a learning difference, or limited dexterity), digital accessibility ensures your product still “works” for them.
-Accessibility is increasingly central — not just as a moral or legal imperative, but as a practical business necessity.
-Below are key arguments for why organisations should care deeply about it.
+If for example, someone cannot see, hear, or use a mouse, would they still be able to use your product?
+Accessibility is not a "nice to have" and shouldn't be something that is considered at the end of a project.
+It can have a real impact on users, exclude whole groups of people and damage business reputation.
+Below are some reasons your organisation should care about it.

 ## Why Accessibility Is Important